stipptracie/BTC_Price_Predictor/README.md

 ## Data
 - BTC price data pulled from Yahoo Finance.
-- Technical indicators created using Talib.
+- Technical indicators created using Ta-lib.
 - BTC sentiment indicator pulled from alternative.me using the following:

 ```